 The first of these common characteristics is polytheism, meaning they believe in multiple deities.
 There are many ways this finds expression.
 Some worship a pantheon of deities.
 Some hold belief in one supreme being and several lesser gods.
 Often the deities are associated with various elements of the natural world.

 It is also common for the belief system to be duotheistic, having a single god and goddess.
 This worship of the divine feminine or Mother Goddess is another feature shared by pagan religions.
 She is identified with fertility, nature, beauty, and love.
 Her male counterpart is the ruler of the cosmos, strength, and war.

-The other common feature of pagan religions is finding the divinity within all of nature.
-These earth religions either associate various deities with elements of the earth or believe in panentheism, seeing all the divinity in all the universe.
+The other common feature of pagan religions is finding divinity within all of nature.
+These earth religions either associate various deities with elements of the earth or believe in panentheism, seeing all the divinity in the universe.

 Wicca is one of the various pagan religions.
 It is a set of beliefs taken from multiple ancient religions and coalesced by its British founder Gerald Gardner.
 Wicca was presented to the public by the publishing of books and pamphlets in the 1940s and 50s.

 Originally called the “Craft” by Gardner and his fellow practitioners, it became known as Wicca as it grew, a term taken from the Old English words for witch, both male and female.
 The use of Wicca in favor of the Craft was a concerted effort to distance the movement from stereotypical views of witches, witchcraft, and magic.
 However, many adherents of both Wicca and other pagan religions do practice witchcraft.
 Because of its newness, sociologists identify Wicca as a New Religious Movement (NRM) despite being connected to ancient religious rites.